Thursday, February 2, 2017

 17. At the time I write this, I am a professional math tutor at Yavapai College; which is a part-time position that leaves me lots of time for reading these things.
 I often have gaps in my schedule of anywhere from half an hour to two-and-a-half hours; and I make full use of it to read to my heart's content.

-18. I make it a goal to do a particular amount of each kind of reading per week; partly because foreign-language practice is best done consistently over a long period of time.
+18. I make it a goal to do particular amounts of each kind of reading per week; partly because foreign-language practice is best done consistently over a long period of time.
 If you want to practice multiple foreign languages as I do, you have to juggle them somewhat; because if you focus entirely on any one of those languages for any extended period of time, you'll be likely to lose your fluency in some of the others (something which I didn't want to happen).
-So it's Spanish Biblical reading one day, French political philosophy another day, and Ancient Greek philosophy another day - with some days combining them together, when I have a particularly large amount of free time that day.
+So, lately, it's been Spanish Biblical reading one day, French political philosophy another day, and Ancient Greek philosophy another day - with some days combining them together, when I have a particularly large amount of free time that day.

 19. I also do much English reading each semester, for topics that don't fit neatly into practicing one of my foreign languages.
-Besides reading in (and about) the Old Testament right now, the current focus of my English study includes William Blackstone's "Commentaries on the Laws of England."
+Besides reading in (and about) the Old Testament right now, the current focus of my English study is William Blackstone's "Commentaries on the Laws of England."
 (It's just one other item that I juggle, in trying to pursue all of these goals.)

 20. I suspect that no amount of reading will ever be enough for me, as I'll never be entirely satisfied with the knowledge that I have.
 There are always more things to learn and more things to read, and my personality won't allow me to be satisfied with these accomplishments for very long.